MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutCAPI.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Learn about resources for the Conversions API (CAPI).
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Where can I find information about the Conversions API (CAPI)?

 > [!NOTE]
 > Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!
 >
 > [!IMPORTANT]
 > For more information, see the [CAPI guide.](../bingads-13/guides/uet-conversion-api-integration).